cabird/AI_where_it_matters/manually_coded_reports/report-data_design_planning_requirements_gathering_analysis.md

 #### Theme: Automatic feature prioritization and insight generation

-Participants want help **prioritizing features** using data-informed analysis and synthesizing large volumes of relevant material into **actionable insights**.
+Participants want help prioritizing features using data-informed analysis and synthesizing large volumes of relevant material into actionable insights.
 The focus is on accelerating decision-making by connecting the dots across requirements, telemetry, and historical artifacts while filtering noise.
-Some respondents also highlight **understanding the codebase and internal context** as a precursor to higher-quality prioritization.
+Some respondents also highlight understanding the codebase and internal context as a precursor to higher-quality prioritization.

 **Sub-themes identified:**